TatianaMraz/2KDent_ims-server_v1.0/readme.txt

     - once the app is successfully uploaded to Heroku add the domain to ALLOWED_HOSTS in settings.py
     - once the app is successfully uploaded to platform for hosting client-side add the hosting url to CORS_ALLOWED_ORIGINS
         - deploy the changes to Heroku
+            * using Heroku git:
+            git add .
+            git commit -m""
+            git push heroku master

+TO DO:
+- create account for client demo version